-Hurricane Florence Zeroes In On Carolinas, Bringing 130 MPH Winds
+'Disaster Is At The Doorstep,' N.C.
+Governor Says As Hurricane Florence Zeroes In

 As of 8 a.m.
 ET, Florence was 530 miles southeast of Cape Fear, N.C., moving west-northwest at 17 mph, the National Hurricane Center says.

-"An Air Force Reserve Hurricane Hunter aircraft that was in the hurricane until just after midnight" recorded a peak wind gust of around 150 mph, according to the hurricane center.
+"An Air Force Reserve Hurricane Hunter aircraft that was in the hurricane until just after midnight" recorded a wind gust of around 150 mph, according to the hurricane center.
 Florence is currently heading for ocean water with surface temperatures of around 85 degrees, meaning it will likely strengthen on its way to the East Coast.

 This incredible loop from #GOESEast shows Hurricane #Florence churning in the Atlantic.
 The storm is strengthening rapidly and is expected to become a major hurricane very soon.
 Latest: https://t.co/LdMJC4oIds pic.twitter.com/AqMr0P2Ogm— NOAA Satellites (@NOAASatellites) September 10, 2018